aanas1010/Vaccine-Management-System/phase1/design_specification.md

 Lastly, our ‘test’ file contains the tests for this program, and is named with the name of the class, followed by Test.
 These tests are not only for entities, but for use cases as well.

 ## Functionality
-Can your program store state and load state?
-I.e. Can the state persist across runs of your program?
-For the most part, our program does what we mentioned in the Project Specification in Phase 0- We still accept both walk-in and booked appointments, appointments only take place if the correct vaccine is available (and not expired), and appointments are logged once they have been completed.
+For the most part, our program does what we mentioned in the Project Specification in Phase 0 - We still accept both walk-in and booked appointments, appointments only take place if the correct vaccine is available (and not expired), and appointments are logged once they have been completed.
 However, there was one change made.

 Before, we assumed that our program would be accessed by the clinic manager as well as the client, who would be booking the appointment themselves.
 However, we are now working under the assumption that all the client’s actions take place through an external source, and that only the manager uses our program.
 The manager will get all the necessary client information from the external source, and the manager will input it into the management system.